 Learn how to thread a sewing machine.
 Here’s a great New Year’s resolution – get out your sewing machine and start sewing again.
 Yes, it looks like a great idea, but how long ago did you tackle some machine sewing or sit down and work out how to thread a sewing machine?
 This tutorial will show you the exact steps for threading a sewing machine, including lots of photos and clear instructions.

 - Firstly check your sewing manual, if you have one.
-It should give diagrammatical instructions of how to thread your make of machine.
-If you have lost your manual then read this article with links to download sewing machine manuals online.
+It should give diagrammatical instructions on how to thread your make of machine.
+If you have lost yours, then read this article with links to download sewing machine manuals online.

 - Choose the color thread you plan to use and fill the bobbin (Read how to wind a bobbin)

-- Always choose good quality thread such as Rasant, Gutterman or Coates.
+- Always choose good quality threads such as Rasant, Gutterman or Coates.
 Your thread should be suitable for your fabric choices.
 (Read sewing thread types)

 How to Thread a Sewing Machine in 10 Easy Steps